ICS-485-Team-MGJ/Sorcerer-Duel-Home-github.io/index.md

 ### 3. Jestiny Lubas
 - Picture of your Team member
 - ACM Student, Senior
+- In charge of creating asset sprites
-- Designed and created character asset sprites
+- Designed and created character sprites
   - Spearman
   - Knight
   - Archer